In today’s episode, I talk with Tony Sozzo for the second time on the show, this time about how to pay back your medical school loans.

-*Remember, this is based on your income so if your income increases, the exact amount may vary.
+*Remember, this is based on your income, so if your income increases, your minimum monthly payments may increase, as well.

 Benefits of the newer repayment plans:

-With some of the plans, the government will forgive your debt after a certain number of payments, which is great!
-However, you might be taxed on the difference though.
+With some of these repayment plans, the government will forgive your debt after a certain number of payments, which is great!
+However, you may be taxed on the amount forgiven.

-- They are better because of the safety and protection
+- They’re better because of the safety and protection

 - They don’t capitalize the interest while you’re in school